ChanningBJ/httpservice/README.md

 SampleService is the service class, it should provide following two static function:
 - get_parameters: Aimple return SampleParameters class
-- on_get: The parameter http_parameters is an map, the key of this map is the parameter name defined in SampleParameters, the value is the value given in the request url, which already converted to the read type.
+- on_get: The parameter http_parameters is a dictionary, the keys are the parameter names defined in SampleParameters, the values are the value given in the request url, which are already converted to the real type.
 For instance, the value of parameter1 here will be integer value, not a string.

 ### Generate the document